Pub Version Dart Package Docs License: MIT Build Status

 FAQ

-Why Use Rust Core Even If I Don't Know Rust?
+Why Use The Rust Package Even If I Don't Know Rust Language?

 From a language perspective we believe Dart is sadly lacking in a few areas, of which this package solves: